minio/docs/source/developers/security-token-service/AssumeRoleWithWebIdentity.rst

      - string
      - *Optional*

-       The role ARN to use for all user authentication requests.
+       The role Amazon Resource Number (ARN) to use for all user authentication requests.
-       If used, there must be a Role Policy defined for the provider by the ``role_policy`` configuration parameter or the ``MINIO_IDENTITY_OPENID_ROLE_POLICY`` environment variable.
+       If used, there must be a matching OIDC RolePolicy defined for the RoleARN's provider by the ``role_policy`` configuration parameter or the ``MINIO_IDENTITY_OPENID_ROLE_POLICY`` environment variable.
-       Likewise, if you configure a Role Policy, you must also specify the ``RoleARN``.

-       When used, all valid authorization requests assume the same set of permissions provided by the Role Policy.
+       When used, all valid authorization requests assume the same set of permissions provided by the RolePolicy.
+       You can use  :ref:`OpenID Policy Variables <minio-policy-variables-oidc>` to create policies that programmatically manage what each individual user has access to.

+       If you do not supply a RoleARN, MinIO attempts to authorize through a JWT-based claim.

 Response Elements
 -----------------